-A CBCA short-listed magical tale of mystery and adventure that proves that sometimes even ordinary middle children can be heroes, from the bestselling author of The Extremely Inconvenient Adventures of Bronte Mettlestone and the award-winning The Slightly Alarming Tale of the Whispering Wars.
+This CBCA Honour Book is a magical tale of mystery and adventure that proves that sometimes even ordinary middle children can be heroes, from the bestselling author of The Extremely Inconvenient Adventures of Bronte Mettlestone and the award-winning The Slightly Alarming Tale of the Whispering Wars.

-SHORT-LISTED: CBCA Book of the Year, Younger Readers, 2021
+HONOUR BOOK: 2021 CBCA Book of the Year, Younger Readers

 Long ago, the little Prince of Cloudburst was stolen from the seashore by a Water Sprite.
 Now, ten years later, the prince has found his way home.
 The King and Queen are planning the biggest party in their Kingdom's history to welcome him.

 Meanwhile, on the other side of the Kingdoms and Empires, Esther Mettlestone-Staranise is looking forward to another year at Katherine Valley Boarding School.
 But she arrives to find a number of strange and unsettling changes.
 For one, her new teacher is rumoured to be an Ogre.
 Two mysterious students have joined the school, and one of Esther's classmates is an undercover Spellbinder.
 Most disturbingly, the mountains surrounding the school - usually a delight of glaciers, teashops, lakes and Faeries - are now crowded with wicked Shadow Mages.

 As secrets and dangers escalate, Esther must find the answers to several puzzles.
 Why is her teacher behaving so oddly?
 Which of Esther's classmates is the Spellbinder, and can they really protect the school from gathering hordes of Shadow Mages?
 Could the Stolen Prince of Cloudburst be connected?